 Papers documenting the political career of the Wisconsin Republican who served as State Assemblyman from 1967 to 1986, Governor from 1987 to 2001, and U.S. Secretary of Health

 and Human Services (HHS) from 2001 to 2005.
 The collection includes speeches, photographs, audio & video cassette recordings, personal correspondence, and memorabilia.
 The

 VIRGIL C. BLUM, S.J.
 CENTER FOR PARENTAL FREEDOM IN EDUCATION, 1991-1999, 33.0 feet

 Records of a privately funded center, located on the Marquette campus, that served as a clearinghouse of information and advice for educational reform advocates trying to implement

 school choice programs in the United States.
 Dr. Quentin L. Quade founded the center in honor of Rev. Virgil C. Blum, S.J.
 (1913-1990), a longtime proponent of school choice.
 The

 collection includes correspondence between the Blum Center and choice advocates across the country.
-The largest component of the collection is an
+The largest component of the collection is an Information Library, assembled

 gradually over the years, containing an impressive array of articles, reports, surveys, legislative models, and newspaper editorials pertaining to parental choice in education.

-WISCONSIN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL RECORDS, 1982-1994, 0.3 foot
+WISCONSIN ASSOCIATION OF EDUCATIONAL OPPORTUNITY PROGRAM PERSONNEL RECORDS, 1975-1994, 0.3 foot

-WISCONSIN CATHOLIC LIBRARY ASSOCIATION RECORDS, 1936-present, 3.1 feet.
+WISCONSIN CATHOLIC LIBRARY ASSOCIATION RECORDS, 1936-[ongoing], 3.1 feet.